rki-mf1/ont-qc/Readme.md

 `--chopper_args` - set params for Chopper

-additional paramters transferred to Nextflow
+additional parameters transferred to Nextflow

 `-c` - config file for Nextflow run

-`-profile` - recommended options are rki_slurm,rki_mamba
+`-profile` - choose e.g. singularity vs. mamba (if you use mama, add the --with-conda statement to the call)

 `-stub` - run test run

 `-resume` - continue process from last interrupt

 `-with-report` - emit a report on run time efficiency